asnowc/evlib/docs/api-extractor/evlib.api.md

 // @public
 function withPromise<T, R = any, E extends object = {}>(handle?: E): WithPromise<T, R> & E;

-// Warnings were encountered during analysis:
-//
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "RecordChecker" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "ArrayChecker" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "OptionalChecker" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "numberRange" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "instanceOf" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "union" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "enumType" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "maybeNull" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:327:25 - (ae-forgotten-export) The symbol "maybeNullish" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)